The Precanon

 Jerome and Augustine on Matthew 9:1

-This theme is also treated on the main page under Sailing Toward Nazareth.
-In brief, that section argues that Matthew 9:1 may preserve a Nazareth-facing memory, while this page gathers two early Christian witnesses often cited in support of that reading.
+The same theme is also treated on the main page in the homepage section Sailing Toward Nazareth.
+In brief, that section argues that Matthew 9:1 may preserve a Nazareth-facing memory, while this entry gathers two early Christian witnesses often cited in support of that reading.

 The sources below are often cited in discussions of the phrase 'his own city' (Matthew 9:1) and whether it may be read as Nazareth.
 Short excerpts are provided with links to full public domain editions.